mattlean/lean-js-app-starter/docs/developing/debugging.md

 ## webpack build process with Google Chrome

-First start webpack in debug mode using a debugging `package.json` build script like `npm run build:debug`.
+First start webpack in debug mode using a debugging `package.json` build script like `npm run build:debug` or `npm run build:production:debug`.

 Note that if you're using the Docker dev environment, you must run these commands from within the container for them to work.